Right across from the entrance to Stormalong Bay at Disney’s Beach Club is one of the best hidden dining gems on Disney property.

 Prices at Beaches and Cream are definitely Disneyfied, though in general it is classified as casual dining and not a particular expensive option compared to others on Disney property.

-One of the cheapest entrees is the grilled cheese which comes in at $13.00, and it goes up to the salmon sandwich which is $21.00.
+One of the cheapest entrees is the grilled cheese which comes in at $15.00, and it goes up to the burger which is $20.00.

-Then you’ve got the sides, which are $6.00 for regular fries and $8 to $9 for the specialty tater tots.
+Then you’ve got the sides, which are $6.00 for regular fries and $9 for the specialty tater tots.

 Beaches and Cream is on the Disney Dining Plan at one table service credit, but often isn’t a good deal given the comparatively low prices.